mikewharton/touch-sensor/README.md

 - `const byte n`: Number of readings to consider for the moving average.
 - `const float th`: Threshold for detecting touch events.
 - `delay(5)`: Adjust the delay time between readings if necessary.

+## Related Projects

+See the [haptics-demo](https://github.com/DMFDML/haptics-demo) repository for a Unity project that integrates the ESP32 with Bluetooth for interactive control of a haptic device.